Mantas-2155X/PH_PHIBL_PresetLoad/README.md

 * Go in `UserData/` and rename the created `temp_PHIBL_MainGame.extdata` to `PHIBL_MainGame.extdata`.
 * Playing the main game should load the file automatically.
 If it's missing - it won't be loaded.

-**Notes**
-* Not all settings are currently saved, but most are.
-I will finish the rest when I get more time.

 **Coming soon**
 * Saving missing settings.